temporalio/temporal-learning/docs/getting_started/python/hello_world_in_python/index.md

 id: hello-world-tutorial-python
 title: Build a Temporal "Hello World!"
 Application in Python
 sidebar_position: 3
-keywords: [python, temporal, sdk, tutorial, hello world, pytest]
+keywords: [python, temporal, sdk, tutorial, Workflow, Activity, pytest]
 last_update:
   date: 2023-02-02
 description: In this tutorial, you will build your first Temporal Application using the Python SDK